sabahuddin-ahmad/DWave_QUBO-lifecycle/README.md

 1. The original QUBO.
 2. The equivalent Ising form.
-3. An Ising form embedded onto the QPU architecture using four qubits.
+3. The Ising form embedded onto the QPU architecture using four qubits.
 4. A scaled version of the embedded Ising form that is the final QMI.

 At this point, the problem is run on the D-Wave QPU.
 When a solution is